Can I Get a Personal Loan Without a Job?

 Again, this may mean waiting longer to take out a loan, but it’s better than getting yourself into a situation where you owe more than you can realistically repay.

-Where to get a loan with no job
+Where to get a personal loan with no job

 However, it’s not impossible.
 If you can prove your ability to repay their loan, the following types of lenders could be a source of money even when you don't have a job.

-• Loan aggregators: Online marketplaces allow borrowers to submit one application and get offers from multiple lenders.
+- Loan aggregators: Online marketplaces allow borrowers to submit a single application and receive offers from multiple lenders.
 This prevents you from having to go through multiple credit checks, and since you’re casting a wide net, you may find lenders you weren’t familiar with that offer more lenient criteria.

-• Peer-to-peer (P2P) lenders: P2P lenders aren’t as common as they once were, but there are still a few out there.
+- Peer-to-peer (P2P) lenders: P2P lenders aren’t as common as they once were, but there are still a few out there.
 With P2P loans, investors purchase part or all of your debt and earn interest or fees on the loan, just like a regular lender would.
-On these platforms, borrowers often indicate what the money is for and provide a backstory, which enables investors to make a decision without focusing strictly on income and credit scores.
+On these platforms, borrowers often indicate what the money is for and share a backstory, enabling investors to make decisions without focusing solely on income and credit scores.

 Just be sure to read the fine print of any loan before you commit, and steer clear of predatory lending, such as payday loans and title loans, that may promise quick and easy funding but at a high cost.